 You can request a debit card when you use Fidelity as a checking or savings account.
-Fidelity says this in their debit card FAQs:
+Fidelity used to say this in their debit card FAQs:

 For each foreign transaction, there is a foreign transaction fee (currently, 1% of the transaction for non-US dollar transactions), which may be included in the amount charged to your account.
 This charge may apply whether or not there is a currency conversion.

-The FAQ says that a foreign transaction fee “may be included.”
-It implies that the fee isn’t always included.
-When exactly is it included and not included?
+The FAQ used to say that a foreign transaction fee “may be included.”
+It implied that the fee wasn’t always included.
+When exactly was it included and not included?

 A Real-World Test